My own additions to a classic collection.

 This time she knew she wasn't dreaming, and she sat up in bed, then crept to the window to listen as the boy continued to call.
 Still she didn't answer, and when the voice fell silent and she heard footsteps on the grass below, she crawled back into bed.

 Still she didn't tell her mother what had happened.
-She wasn't afraid—the young man sounded nice if a little confused—and she thought her mother would be if she told her about voice at the window.
+She wasn't afraid—the young man sounded nice if a little confused—and she thought her mother would be worried and angry if she told her about voice at the window.
 Besides, she doubted that the boy would come around a third time.

 But some nights later she again heard the voice calling.
 "Sarah, come and ride with me.
 Oh, won't you come and ride with me!"
 It was filled with such sadness and longing that the girl got up and went to the window and peered through the curtains.